 On the next screen, this is what shows up, so you can have this list of all your possible shade matches sent to your email (which I recommend).
 It also allows you to browse through by brand or by a specific product.

 To see how helpful this is, let me look for the recommendations suggested for a brand I already own and use.
-I then scrolled down selected Estee Lauder brand and the matches it suggested popped up.
+I then scrolled down to select the Estee Lauder brand and the matches it suggested popped up.
 The two matches the software it picked out for me are Double wear stay in place Foundation in 6W1 Sandalwood and Perfectionist Youth Infusing Makeup in 5W2 Rich Caramel.

 You can do this as many times as you want with as many products as you have, the only drawback I see is that Nigerian brands are not yet included so you will still have to get matched manually.